elasticdog/transcrypt/README.md

 > For your reference, if you find the above description confusing, you'll find
 > that this repository has been configured following these exact steps.

+### Listing the Currently Encrypted Files

+For convenience, transcrypt also adds a Git alias to allow you to list all of the currently encrypted files in a repository:

+    $ git ls-crypt
+    sensitive_file

+You can also use this to verify your _.gitattributes_ patterns when designating new files to be encrypted, as the alias will list pattern matches as long as everything has been staged (via `git add`).

+After committing things, but before you push to a remote repository, you can validate that files are encrypted as expected by viewing them in their raw form:

+    $ git show HEAD:<path-to-file> --no-textconv

 ### Initialize a Clone of a Configured Repository